delving/delving/docs/ingestion-sip-creator.markdown

 The SIP-Creator has built-in validation of the resulting record, so you will be able to see a report of anything in your mapping that is producing invalid records.

+## Templates

+When a number of different identically-structured or even similarly-structured input files must be mapped, it would be tedious to have to repeat the normalization steps again and again.
+To avoid this, a template feature has been added to the menu at the top.

+After having completed a mapping of one of the similar files, you can select the menu item to "Save current mapping as template" under a name that you choose.
+Subsequently, when you load another of the files to start normalization, you can apply one of the stored templates to the current file.
+All of the field mappings are stored in the templates, but the constant fields (which will be different for a new file) are eliminated.

 ## Step One : Analysis, Record Root Choice, Constants

 The **File** menu makes it possible to select a source XML file using a pop-up file dialog box.
 When you start the application for the very first time, this file dialog is set to search from the root of your file system, but after you have chosen input files it gives options for opening other files in the vicinity.
 Recent files are made available in the file menu as well.